Al Levine

 Alan Brian Levine (born May 22, 1968) is an American former Major League Baseball relief pitcher who pitched 234 games in the minor leagues, and 416 games in the major leagues.

-Early life & career
+Early life and career

 Levine, who is Jewish, was born in Park Ridge, Illinois, and graduated from Hoffman Estates High School, attended and played for Harper Junior College, and graduated from Southern Illinois University.
 In 1989, Levine walked onto the SIU team as a pitcher.

 Baseball career

 The Chicago White Sox drafted him in the 11th round of the 1991 draft.

 Minor leagues

 In 1991 he debuted with the Class A Utica Blue Sox, and was 5th in the New York-Penn League with two complete games.
 In 1992, he stuck 142 batters between the Sarasota White Sox and the single-A South Bend White Sox, tying for second among White Sox minor leaguers.
 In 1993, he led Florida State League pitchers with 129 strikeouts while pitching for Sarasota, and came in third in the league with three complete games, and fifth with 11 wins.
 Levine played AA for the Birmingham Barons in 1994, along with Michael Jordan, until he was called up to AAA mid-season, and came in eighth in with a 3.31 ERA.

 In 1995, he started in the Nashville Sounds' starting rotation, but spent most of the season in double-A Birmingham, where he was second on the team with seven saves.

 Levine pitched 234 games in the minor leagues, over 11 seasons.